Last Updated on November 7, 2020 by Kari

 And when you get to the 7th level and on, you can simply add a few minutes onto your meditation session.
 Trust me, by that time, you will have no problem doing it.

-Will Zen12 Solve The Problem Of Falling Asleep During Meditations?
+Will Zen12’s Short Meditations Solve The Problem Of Falling Asleep During Meditation?

 Don’t Listen To These While Doing Something Active